 Front-line employees may be trained to conduct effective on-going CDD, detect suspicious transactions and on the measures that need to be taken upon determining a transaction as suspicious.
-Training may also be provided on factors that may give rise to suspicion, such as dealing with occasional customer transacting in large amount of transaction, PEPs, higher risk customers and the circumstances where enhanced CDD is required.
+Training may also be provided on factors that may give rise to suspicion, such as dealing with occasional customer transacting in large amount of transactions, PEPs, higher risk customers and the circumstances where enhanced CDD is required.

-(b) Employees that Establish Business Relationships
+(b) Employees that Establishing Business Relationship

-The training for employees who establish business relationships may focus on customer identification, verification and CDD procedures, including when to conduct enhanced CDD and circumstances where there is a need to defer establishing business relationship with a new customer until CDD is completed satisfactorily.
+The training for employees who establish business relationship may focus on customer identification, verification and CDD procedures, including when to conduct enhanced CDD and circumstances where there is a need to defer establishing business relationship with new customer until CDD is completed satisfactorily.